natrim/nrb/README.md

         - index.tsx (app entry point)
     - public
         - index.html (static page to show before js kicks in, js/css gets injected to head)
-        - version.json (optional, for "version-update" command)

 ### Usage

 ```
 > Usage: nrb [flags] command
-> use command with 'build' to build the app, 'watch' for watch mode, 'serve' to serve build folder, 'version-update' to update build number, 'version' for current build version, 'cert' to make https certificate for watch/serve, 'run' to run npm scripts and 'help' to show this help
+> use command with 'build' to build the app, 'watch' for watch mode, 'serve' to serve build folder and 'help' to show this help
 Flags:
   -alias value
     	alias package with another 'package:aliasedpackage', overrides values from package.json, can have multiple flags, ie. --alias=react:preact-compat,react-dom:preact-compat